iEngage/python-sdk/README.md

 requester_id = 'requester_id_example' # str | requesterId can be user id OR email address.
 client_token = 'client_token_example' # str | Use the Client Token.
 Please generate it from the Applications section under the Production & Sandbox tabs body = iengage_client.InteractionInputModel() # InteractionInputModel |  (optional)
-access_token = 'access_token_example' # str | Unique session token for user.
+body.interaction_title = "Your text goes here" # This is where you should input your text access_token = 'access_token_example' # str | Unique session token for user.
 To get access token user will have to authenticate (optional)

 try: